-Use the password $xy-45uM_e$.
+Use the password xY-45uM e.
 To do this, perform the following steps:

-☐ Open the Network Security > 802.1X Po.
-In the MAC authentication bypass format rt Authentication > Global dialog. toptions frame, perform the following steps: In the Group size drop-down list, selecting The device splits the MAC address in $\ \square$ In the Group separator drop-down list, select the : character. $\ \square$ In the Upper or lower cas e drop-down li st, select the upper-case item. ☐ In the Password field, enter the password xY-45uM_e.
+- Open the Network Security > 802.1X Port Authentication > Global dialog.
+In the MAC authentication bypass format options frame, perform the following steps: - □ In the Group size drop-down list, select the value 2.
+The device splits the MAC address into 6 groups of 2 characters. - □ In the Group separator drop-down list, select the : character. - □ In the Upper or lower case drop-down list, select the upper-case item. - □ In the Password field, enter the password xY-45uM_e.
 The device uses this password for every client that authenticates to the RADIUS server.
-I you leave the field empty, then the device uses the formatted MAC address also as the password. ☐ To temporarily save the settings, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dot1x mac-authentication-bypass format group-size 2 To specify the group size 2. dot1x mac-authentication-bypass format group-separator : To specify the group separator :. dotlx mac-authentication-bypass format letter-case upper-case To specify that the device formats the authentication data in uppercase letters.

-To specify the password xY-45uM e.
-The device

-the RADIUS server.
+If you leave the field empty, then the device uses the formatted MAC address also as the password. - \Box To temporarily save the settings, click the \checkmark button.

+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dotlx mac-authentication-bypass format group-size 2 To specify the group size 2. dot1x mac-authentication-bypass format group-separator : To specify the group separator :. dotlx mac-authentication-bypass format letter-case upper-case To specify that the device formats the authentication data in uppercase letters. dotlx mac-authentication-bypass password xY-45uM_e To specify the password $xY-45uM_e$.
+The device uses this password to authenticate every client on the RADIUS server.